marcellinamichie291/liquidity-nodejs-client/README.md

 ```

 ### Subscribe to updates
 The WebsocketClient allows you to receive updates.
 At the now available two types of updates `account_update` and `executionReport`.
-You can get more detail about them in [documentation](https://docs-aggregator.cex.io/#websocket-account-events).
+You can get more details about them in [documentation](https://docs-aggregator.cex.io/#websocket-account-events).

 ```js
 const { WebsocketClient } = require('aggregator-cexio')